Address: North Edgewood Avenue and West Fairview Street

 Owners: Union Cemetery Association

 Prior to the formation of Somerset County in 1795, what is now the town of Somerset was locally known as Brunerstown, though its namesake, Ulrich Bruner, preferred the name Milfordtown.
-The town was platted by Bruner and the other major land owner, Peter Ankeny, with the surveying done by Josiah Espy.
+The town was platted by Bruner and the other major landowner, Peter Ankeny, with the surveying possibly done by Harmon Husband.
 In general, Bruner owned land north of Main Street and Ankeny south of it.
 In 1787, Bruner sold his interest to Adam Schneider, a merchant, who came to Somerset from Washington County, Maryland.

-After the formation of Somerset County in 1795, Schneider and Ankeny replatted the town and named it Somerset.
+After the formation of Somerset County in 1795, Schneider and Ankeny replatted the town and named it Somerset with Josiah Espy as the surveyor of record.
 Schneider and Ankeny both donated land for cemeteries, Schneider's being the Lutheran Cemetery and Ankeny's the Reformed Cemetery, though both were non-sectarian.
 Schneider also donated land for the site of a court house.